akeneo/pim-docs/manipulate_pim_data/rule/general_information_on_rule_format.rst

 Remove
 ______

-This action removes values to a multiselect, a category or a collection.
+This action removes values from a multiselect, a category or a collection.

 Two parameters are required, two other are optional.
  - field: attribute code.
-- locale: local code for which value is assigned (optional).
+ - locale: locale code for which value is assigned (optional).
  - scope: channel code for which value is assigned (optional).
  - items: attribute values to remove.

 .. tip::